 # 192.168.0.0/16

-This means: 5 failures within 10 minutes results in a 20-minute ban.
-Adjust these to taste, but don’t make maxretry too low or the bantime too long, you could lock yourself out when you mistype your password while trying to watch something away from home.
+That config means: 5 failures within 10 minutes earns a 20-minute ban.
+Tune to taste.
+Don’t make maxretry too low or bantime too long.
+You’ll lock yourself out the first time you mistype a password while trying to watch something away from home.

 Monitoring and Maintenance